gilescope/utype/README.md

 # utype

-Practice typing using a terminal.
+A novel terminal typing program.

 **Work in progress**